-If a child has a learning difficulty and/or disability the School does all it can to meet their individual needs.
+If a child has a learning difficulty and/or disability, the School does all it can to meet their individual needs.
 If a child displays signs of having a specific learning difficulty, the teacher makes an assessment of this need.
-In most instances the teacher is able to provide resources and educational opportunities which meet the child's needs within the normal class organisation.
-If a child's need is more complex the Learning Support Department provides extra support and, if necessary, the appropriate external agencies are involved.
+In most instances the teacher is able to provide resources and educational opportunities which meet the child's needs within the ordinarily available provision of the classroom.
+If a child's need is more complex, the Learning Support Department may provide extra support and, if necessary, the SENDCo will involve appropriate external agencies.